-Unlike this largest star which had IP addresses in many different ranges, smaller stars such as the one shown in Figure 10 tend to have all IPs and domains within the same, or a relatively small set of, ranges and organizations.
-In this small example the central IP address is from Google Cloud whereas the leaves are from Microsoft Corporation.
+Unlike this largest star which had IP addresses in many different ranges, smaller stars such as the one shown in Figure 9a tend to have all IPs and domains within the same, or a relatively small set of, ranges and organizations.
+In this small example WHOIS lookups indicate that the central IP address is from Google Cloud whereas the leaves are from Microsoft Corporation.
 All five domains are registered through the hosting site GoDaddy.com.

 To discover interesting 2-components (resp.
-3-components) we calculated 2-diameters (resp.
+3-components) we calculated 2diameters (resp.
 3-diameters) of each of the components and look more closely at those with maximal diameter.
+In the case of the 2-components the maximum 2-diameter is 6 and there is only one 2-component with that 2-diameter, shown in Figure 9b.
+The IP addresses in this component all belong to the IP range

+(a) A small star seen in the ActiveDNS (b) The 2-component with largest 2-data.

-In the case of the 2-components the maximum 2-diameter is 6 and there is only one 2-component with that 2-diameter, shown in Figure 11.
-The IP addresses in this component all belong to the IP range 103.86.122.0/24 and the domains are registered to GMO INTERNET, INC. Moreover, current DNS queries for most of these domains now resolve to IPs in the range 103.86.123.0/24 and have a time to live of only 120 seconds.
-This pattern of quickly changing of IP address is consistent with the fast flux DNS technique which can be used by botnets to hide malicious content delivery sites and make networks of malware more difficult to discover [10].
+103.86.122.0/24 and the domains are registered to GMO INTERNET, INC according to WHOIS records.
+Moreover, current DNS queries for most of these domains at a later date resolve to IPs in the range 103.86.123.0/24 and have a time to live of only 120 seconds.
+This pattern of quickly changing of IP address is consistent with the fast flux DNS technique which can be used by botnets to hide malicious content delivery sites and make networks of malware more difficult to discover [11].

 The large diameter 3-components tell different stories.
-The maximum 3-diameter is 3 and there are four 3-components with this 3-diameter.
-One has only one toplex with six subedges.
+The maximum 3diameter is 3 and there are four 3-components with this 3-diameter.
+One has only one toplex with six sub-edges.
 Two others are fairly simple and, like the large 2-diameter 2-component, are somewhat chain-like tracing out a long path.
 The fourth is quite large with 70 nodes, 189 edges, and all IPs belonging to an IP range from Amazon Technologies Inc.